Cold Aston

-Cold Aston (also known as Aston Blank) is a village and civil parish in Gloucestershire, England, approximately 18 mi to the east of Gloucester.
+Cold Aston (also known as Aston Blank) is a village and civil parish in the Cotswold district, in Gloucestershire, England, approximately 18 mi to the east of Gloucester.
 It lies in the Cotswolds, an Area of Outstanding Natural Beauty.
-In the 2011 census, the population was 255.
+The 2011 census gives the population of the civil parish as 255.

 History

 Toponymy

 The village was recorded as Eastunæ between 716–43.
 It was listed in the Domesday Book of 1086 as Estone, the name coming from the Old English ēast + tūn meaning "eastern farmstead or estate".
 By the mid 13th century, the village was known as Cold Aston.
 It was occasionally called Great Aston, to distinguish it from the nearby hamlet of Little Aston.
 From the 16th century, the name Aston Blank took hold, the suffix "Blank" possibly deriving from the Old French word blanc, meaning "white" or "bare".
 In 1972, the parish officially became known as Cold Aston again.
 Some think that the name "cold" is derived from the Saxon word which refers to a former settlement – in this case, probably referring to a disused Roman camp or rest place for use when travelling the Fosse Way.
-It is fairly certain, contrary to common modern thinking, that the word "Cold" has no link to a meteorological reference.
+It is fairly certain, contrary to common modern thinking, that the word "Cold" is not a meteorological reference.

 Governance

-Cold Aston is part of the Bourton-on-the-Water ward of the district of Cotswold, represented by Councillors Sheila Jeffery and Len Wilkins, and by Charles Alfred Richard Gillams, all members of the Conservative Party.
-Cold Aston is part of the constituency of Cotswold, represented at parliament by Conservative MP Geoffrey Clifton-Brown.
+Cold Aston is part of the Bourton-on-the-Water ward of the district of Cotswold.
+It is within the constituency of North Cotswolds, represented in parliament by Conservative MP Sir Geoffrey Clifton-Brown.
 It was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020.